stackbit-projects/caring-whale-02202/content/pages/contact.md

     grid_items:
       - title: Partnering and Sponsorships
         title_align: center
-        content: >+
+        content: |
-          Please drop us a message at hi@plutoacademy.co with more details of your program.
+          Please drop us a message with more details of your program:
         content_align: center
         actions:
           - label: Send Enquiry